Skip to content

 Controlling OpenMP threads

-The number of OpenMP threads is controlled via the environment variable:
+The number of OpenMP threads is controlled via:

 export OMP_NUM_THREADS=4

-OpenMP threads share memory within a process and therefore have low overhead compared to MPI communication.
+OpenMP threads share memory and therefore incur low overhead.

 Example: